-When you are in Pelion, you'll notice that it is more blue-collar than most other communities in America.
-35.54% of Pelion’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Pelion is a town of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Pelion who work in office and administrative support (15.69%), sales jobs (10.29%), and teaching (9.31%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Pelion is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Pelion is a town of sales and office workers, construction workers and builders, and professionals.
+There are especially a lot of people living in Pelion who work in office and administrative support (16.67%), sales jobs (11.83%), and teaching (9.14%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Pelion has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Pelion has few renters and college students.
 But the biggest reason it is quieter in Pelion than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Pelion may be for you.

 As is often the case in a small town, Pelion doesn't have a public transportation system that people use for their commute.